-ACT As discussed on page 31, in 2022 we partnered with Access Community Trust (ACT), a charity providing services that promote social inclusion across Suffolk and Norfolk.
+As discussed on page 31, in 2022 we partnered with Access Community Trust (ACT), a charity providing services that promote social inclusion across Suffolk and Norfolk.

 Business in the Community (BITC) We partner with BITC on a variety of joint rural regeneration programmes.
-See page 31 for how we're supporting the social enterprise The Feed through our BITC membership.
+See page 30 for how we're supporting the social enterprise The Feed through our BITC membership.

-Commercial Foundation We create social value by procuring through the Commercial Foundation social enterprise, via Commercial Ltd, with every £1 spent generating £5.07 of social value.
+Commercial Foundation By procuring through the Commercial Foundation social enterprise, via Commercial Ltd, every £1 spent generates £5.07 of social value.